graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Item Authentication Started

-This is event is raised when a security context on a query is authenticated to determine an appropriate ClaimsPrincipal to use for authorization.
+This is event is record when a security context on a query is authenticated to determine an appropriate ClaimsPrincipal to use for authorization.

 **Important Properties**